FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/3-Hydrology.rst

    title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media;
    gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-This lesson covers the final steps before running your FLO-2D simulation.
-You will learn how to save your project, export model data, and run the simulation using the **Quick Run** tool.

 Step 1: Save Your Project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - Remove unneeded scratch layers:

   - Right-click any temporary layers you no longer need and select **Remove**.
 - Click the **Save Project** button.
 - When prompted, click **Yes** to save scratch layers into the **GeoPackage**.
-  - This ensures they are committed and safely stored with your project file.
+This ensures they are committed and safely stored with your project file.

 .. image:: ../img/shg/3/shg_hydro062.png